janeyears/janeyears/README.md

 ### 👋 Hi there, I’m Jane!

-I'm a curious and motivated **novice developer** currently studying at **Hive Helsinki**.
+I'm a curious and motivated **novice developer** currently studying at **Hive Helsinki** (42 Network) coding school.
 I enjoy exploring the logic of programming and the creativity of building user-friendly applications.

 ### 🌱 What I’m learning